cestpasphoto/alpha-zero-general/README.md

   * [ ] Auxiliary Policy Targets
   * [x] Score Targets
 * [ ] Set up HyperParameters Optimization, like Hyperband or Population-Based Training
-* [x] Optimized MCTS, thanks to Numba
+* [x] Speed optimized
-* [x] Optimized Neural Network inference latency, thanks to ONNX reaching **about 1000-3000 rollouts/sec on 1 CPU core** without batching and without GPU
+  * [x] Reaching **about 3000 rollouts/sec on 1 CPU core** without batching and without GPU, meaning 1 full game in 30 seconds when using 1600 rollouts for each move
-* [x] Compact console log
+  * [x] Neural Network inference speed and especially latency improved, thanks to ONNX
+  * [x] MCTS and logic optimized thanks to Numba, NN inference is now >80% time spent during self-plays based on profilers

 ### Splendor